wfdb/wfdb-spec/spec/HEADERS.md

     base sampling frequency are not supported.
 A common use for this field is to enable associating signals with different sampling frequencies, with the same record.
+  - If this field is missing, it is interpreted to be 1.
   - This field is separated from the previous field by an 'x'.
 - **Skew** [optional]:
   - Ideally, within a given record, samples of different signals with